 What Happens If I Do Not Clean My CPAP Machine?

 Your CPAP machine uses humidified air so it can be a very humid environment.
 A wet and hot environment is the ideal place for bacteria to grow and is a great place for mold, fungus and yeast to grow.
 The humidified air ensures that the air doesn’t dry out your mouth and nose but means you need to keep on top of cleaning the machine.
 When too much moisture builds up within the tubing or humidifier system, the CPAP machine can begin to grow mold that can come with some serious health risks.
 Mold can cause a sore throat, itchiness, blocked nose, irritation, coughing and eye or skin irritation.
 When purchasing a CPAP machine, you should also purchase a quality sanitizer that will ensure this does not happen.
+Devices that are not cared for properly can lead to problems, there has been many CPAP machine recalls ordered in the US only to find out that the issue was not in with the manufacturing but rather with the users and their lack of care.

 Cleaning Your CPAP Machine: A Guide